 Wright Foundation for Sustainability and Innovation administers projects directly funded by donors that help reduce carbon footprints through carbon positive practices and emission offsetting.
 The foundation holds open application periods for projects that focus on reducing environmental risk through regenerative agricultural practices, habitat restoration and using natural energy sources to make our communities more sustainable.
 If any specific projects are included in the grant cycle, they will be posted here.

-Wright Foundation for Sustainability and Innovation (WFSI) has up to $100,000 to go toward one or more competitive grants for tree canopy improvement in the Midwest.
+WFSI has grant funds to go toward one or more competitive grants for tree canopy improvement.

-We are looking to partner with an organization that has a presence in the Midwest (Iowa and surrounding states) with a network to reach communities involved in the following canopy improvement efforts:
+We are looking to partner with a nonprofit organization who has a network to reach communities involved in the following canopy improvement efforts:

 • Increasing tree species diversity

 • Planting in urban and suburban areas and greenspaces